Carpal Tunnel, Herbal Remedies for this issue.

 You may find that your breast size is increasing.
 Make sure that if you wear a bra that you are wearing a properly supportive bra.
 If the bra is too small you may find that this can affect your posture and compression on nerves can occur.

 Herbal Remedies for Carpal Tunnel

 St. John’s wort (Hypericum perforatum): St. John’s wort infused oil.
-Instructions on page (xxx), you can apply this to you wrists and arms as needed.
+You can apply this to you wrists and arms as needed.

 Apply compresses of St. John’s wort tea.
 You can even just make a cup of St. John’s wort tea and wet a washcloth and apply the cloth to your wrist.
 This works best when the tea is cold.
 If the compress is hot the heat will can worsen a carpal tunnel problem because it causes the tissues in the narrow passageway to swell.

 Arnica (Arnica montana): This can be found in a cream or a gel, or you can make an herbal infused oil.
-Instructions on page (xxx).
 This can be applied topically to the wrist forearm and other sore areas in the arms and shoulders.

 Cayenne Pepper: You can find a cayenne pepper ointment at most drug stores, Asian markets and pharmacy sections at box stores and grocery stores, it can be applied to the wrist area.

 Turmeric (Curcuma longa): Infused turmeric oil, apply the infused oil to the affected wrist, or you can make compresses with a strong turmeric tea.
 Apply the compress when the tea is cold.